Derek4aty1/lol-champion-explorer/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->

 ## About The Project

 This is a personal SvelteKit project showcasing all of the current champions in League&nbsp;of&nbsp;Legends.
-It consumes the [official Data Dragon API]([https://duckduckgo.com](https://developer.riotgames.com/docs/lol)) by Riot Games.
+It consumes the [official Data Dragon API](<[https://duckduckgo.com](https://developer.riotgames.com/docs/lol)>) by Riot Games.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Disclaimer
-League&nbsp;of&nbsp;Legends Champion Explorer is not endorsed by Riot Games and does not reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
-Riot Games and all associated properties are trademarks or registered trademarks of Riot Games, Inc.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

 [![Svelte][Svelte-badge]][Svelte-url]
 [![TypeScript][TypeScript-badge]][TypeScript-url]
 [![ESLint][ESLint-badge]][ESLint-url]